ji-podhead/protobuffctl/README.md

 # protobuffctl
-- registers all your protobuff-Users,callbacks, components(fields, services, enums...)  **[see example json](https://github.com/ji-podhead/protobuffctl/blob/main/protobuffctl.json)**
+- registers all your proto-files, proto-Users,callbacks, components(fields, services, enums...)  **[see example json](https://github.com/ji-podhead/protobuffctl/blob/main/protobuffctl.json)**
 - watches for filechanges in your proto files.
 - create new types,fields and services from presets, or a copy from the registry
-- automatically generates protobuff files for all your backends and languages using my <a href="https://github.com/ji-podhead/protoc-helper">protoc-helper repo</a>. it uses  compiled protoc binary with javascript
+- automatically generates protobuff files for all your backends and languages using my <a href="https://github.com/ji-podhead/protoc-helper">protoc-helper repo</a>.=> compiled protoc binary for node
 - procedural code generation in protoUserFiles using the given clients, methods,etc
 - get complete visual feedback for all you related methods, components and files directly in your ide
 - browse, manage, edit and create your files,components and implementations via ui / vs code extension